Monthly Review: New Left era and after

-From the middle years of the 1960s, radical political theory saw a resurgence in association with the emergence of a New Left in Europe and North America.
-Monthly Review grew in stature in tandem with this resurgence.
-While remaining an intellectual journal not oriented towards acquiring a mass readership, circulation of the publication nonetheless grew throughout this era, approaching 9,100 in 1970 before peaking at 11,500 in 1977.
+In the mid-1960s, radical political theory experienced a resurgence with the rise of the New Left in North America and Europe.
+Monthly Review rose in popularity with this resurgence.
+While remaining an intellectual magazine not oriented towards mass readership, its circulation nonetheless climbed over the next decade, approaching 9,100 in 1970 before peaking at 11,500 in 1977.

-While Monthly Review remained essentially a publication with roots in the so-called "Old Left", it was not unsympathetic to the young radical movement which grew in conjunction with the Civil Rights Movement and the opposition to conscription and the Vietnam War.
-Among those associated with the 1960s New Left published by the Monthly Review were C. Wright Mills, Herbert Marcuse, Todd Gitlin, Carl Oglesby, David Horowitz, and Noam Chomsky.
+Although Monthly Review had roots in the so-called "Old Left", it was not unsympathetic to the young radical movement which grew in conjunction with the Civil Rights Movement, and with the opposition to conscription and the Vietnam War.
+Among those associated with the 1960s New Left, and published by Monthly Review, were C. Wright Mills, Herbert Marcuse, Todd Gitlin, Carl Oglesby, David Horowitz, James Weinstein, and Noam Chomsky.

-The Monthly Review editorial staff was joined in May 1969 by radical economist Harry Magdoff, replacing Leo Huberman, who had died in 1968.
-Magdoff, a reader of the publication from its first issue in 1949, bolstered the already well-developed "Third-Worldist" orientation of the publication, based upon revolutionary events in Cuba, China, and Vietnam.
-Certain Maoist influence made itself felt in the content of the publication in this period.
+The magazine's editorial staff was joined in May 1969 by radical economist Harry Magdoff, replacing Leo Huberman, who had died the previous year.
+Magdoff—author of The Age of Imperialism and an MR reader since its inception in 1949—bolstered the already well-developed anti-imperialist, "Third-Worldist" orientation of the publication that was fueled by revolutionary events in Cuba, China, and Vietnam.
+A Maoist influence also made itself felt in the magazine's content from this period.

-Monthly Review became steadily more critical of the Soviet Union in the 1960s and 1970s, with editor Paul Sweezy objecting to the Soviet invasion of Czechoslovakia in 1968 and the suppression of the Polish trade union "Solidarity" through martial law in 1981.
-In the latter case, Sweezy declared the incident had proved beyond doubt that "the Communist regimes of the Soviet bloc have become the expression and the guardians of a new rigidified hierarchical structure which has nothing in common with the kind of socialist society Marxists have always regarded as the goal of modern working class movements."
+Monthly Review sided with the New Left in condemning the Soviet invasion of Czechoslovakia in 1968.
+The magazine also denounced the suppression of the Polish trade union "Solidarity" through martial law in 1981.
+In the latter case, Sweezy declared that the incident proved beyond doubt that "the Communist regimes of the Soviet bloc have become the expression and the guardians of a new rigidified hierarchical structure which has nothing in common with the kind of socialist society Marxists have always regarded as the goal of modern working class movements."

-Despite an apparent decline of the American Left in the 1980s, Monthly Reviews circulation hovered in the 8,000 range throughout the decade.
+With the weakening of the American Left in the 1980s, Monthly Reviews circulation dropped from its peak levels back to the 8,000 range.
+In 1983, the magazine suffered its most severe financial crisis.
+As Robert McChesney writes, "the combination of recession, inflation, sharply higher printing costs, and declining circulation" resulted in an emergency appeal to subscribers, which successfully raised $100,000 to stave off insolvency.

-Between 1997 and 2000, Monthly Review was co-edited by Ellen Meiksins Wood, Magdoff and Sweezy.
+In 1997, Sweezy and Magdoff were joined on the MR editorial staff by Ellen Meiksins Wood.
+She was a former New Left Review board member and author of The Retreat from Class (1986).
+She stayed on as co-editor until 2000 when Robert McChesney and John Bellamy Foster assumed primary editorial duties.
+McChesney remained in the role until 2004.